 Understand how a lender defines “on time,” some have a strict definition.
 With some lenders, a payment that is even a day late may disqualify you from achieving the benefit.
 This is part of the fine print you should understand.

 Shop around.
-Borrower benefits are common on both federal student loans and private loans, so make sure you weigh the value of borrower benefits when you are comparing loans.
+Borrowers benefit are common on both federal student loans and private loans, so make sure you weigh the value of borrower benefits when you are comparing loans.